nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Manager requests to delete shortcut
-2. AddressBook deletes the shortcut with specified alias and tag name in UniqueShortCut list
+2. NomNomNotifier deletes the shortcut with specified alias and tag name

-    Use Case ends
+3. Use Case ends

 **Extension**
 * 1a.
 Shortcut format is invalid
     * 1a1.
 AddressBook shows error message
     * Use Case ends
 * 1b.
-ShortCut does not exist in AddressBook
+ShortCut with same alias and tag name does not exist in NomNomNotifier
     * 1b1.
-AddressBook shows error message
+NomNomNotifier shows error message
     * Use Case ends

 ### Planned Enhancements